Exploring Scotland’s Five Scotch Whisky Regions

 But adding to an already notable resume, the Scottish Borders has that much sought after commodity – wide open spaces and peace perfect peace.

-With an impressive number of whisky distillery tours in the Lowlands, aficionados are well catered for.
+With an impressive number of Whisky Distillery Tours in the Lowlands, aficionados are well catered for.
 Among them are the new Holyrood Distillery in Edinburgh, Kingsbarns Distillery near St Andrews and the tongue twisting Auchentoshan Distillery in Clydebank only 18 miles or so from Loch Lomond’s bonnie banks.

 Speyside is one of the five Scotch Whisky Regions, recognised by the Scotch Whisky Association.